 However, there are many other “costs” of a NY speeding ticket.
 It is not widely known (or enforced) but a judge can also impose up to 15 days in jail for a speeding 1 to 10 mph speeding ticket, and up to 30 days for 11+ mph speeding ticket.

-On the other hand, you likely know that a speeding ticket conviction results in points being added to your driver’s license.
-A speeding ticket carries a total of 3- to 11-points.
-Below is the chart.
+On the other hand, most of you know that speeding ticket results in points being added to your driver license.
+A speeding ticket carries a total of 3 to 11 points.
+Below is the chart:

 Beyond the points, a speeding ticket can result in a suspension or revocation.
 Some judges will suspend a motorist for just one 8-point or 11-point speeding ticket conviction.
 Some will suspend for two speeding convictions.
 DMV can suspend if you accumulate 11 or more points within 18 months (from speeding convictions or otherwise).
 Finally, three speeding convictions within 18 months will result in an automatic and mandatory 6-month revocation of driver’s license.

 Another cost of a speeding ticket conviction involves your automobile insurance rates.
 By law, a New York insurance company cannot raise your rates for one speeding conviction of 15 mph above the limit (or less) if you have an otherwise clean record.
 For a higher speeding ticket or multiple convictions, however, your auto insurance rates can be hiked.
 The only option to address a hike is to take the Driver Safety Class that takes 10% off your insurance rates.

 As you can see, there are many costs associated with speeding.
 You therefore should always be aware of speed limits and heed your speedometer.
 For 20+ years, our law firm has helped thousands of motorists each year fight their traffic tickets throughout New York State and keep their licenses as clean as possible.
 Feel free to call us at 212-683-7373 or email us at firstname.lastname@example.org for a free consultation.